crp94/Personalised-aesthetic-assessment-using-residual-adapters/README.md

 # Personalised aesthetics assessment in photography using deep learning and residual adapters
-This repository contains the Jupyter notebooks used as supporting material for my msc thesis about personalised aesthetic assessment using residual adapters. **The pdf of this thesis will be uploaded soon**
+This repository contains the Jupyter notebooks used as supporting material for my msc thesis about personalised aesthetic assessment using residual adapters.
+The thesis was submitted in partial fulfillment of the requirements for the Msc in Artificial Intelligence at the University of Edinburgh in August 2018. **The pdf of this thesis will be uploaded soon**

 ## Description